awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-fs-self-ad.md

 Use the following steps to troubleshoot and resolve the issue\.

 1. Verify that you followed the prerequisites for having network connectivity and routing established between the subnet where you're creating an Amazon FSx file system, and your self\-managed Active Directory\.
-For more information, see [Prerequisites for Using a Self\-Managed Microsoft AD](self-manage-prereqs.md)\.
+For more information, see [Prerequisites for using a self\-managed Microsoft AD](self-manage-prereqs.md)\.

    Use the [Amazon FSx Active Directory Validation tool](validate-ad-config.md) to test and verify these network settings\.
 **Note**